Poet laureate: Bahrain

 Bahrain-born Muḥammad Sharīf al-Shībānī served as the poet laureate of the court of Abu Dhabi, United Arab Emirates (c.
 1967).

 Bangladesh

 During the 15th century, Zainuddin was appointed the court poet of Bengal while under the patronage of Prince Yusuf Khan.
 Yusuf-Zulekha was the court poet of Sultan of Bengal, Ghiyasuddin Azam Shah.
 Sometime during the 15th-16th century, Shah Muhammad Saghir was the poet laureate of the Sultan of Bengal Ghiyasuddin Azam Shah.
 Daulat Qazi, born in what is now modern day Bangladesh, was officially appointed as the poet for the Arakan court in Myanmar (then ruled by King Thiri Thudhamma).

 Brunei

 Poets laureate of Brunei include royal poet Omar Ali Saifuddien III.

 Cambodia

 Poets laureate of Cambodia include Ind (1907–1924).

 China

 In Ancient China, Emperor Yuan of Han appointed Shi You as the poet laureate.
-During the Tang dynasty, He Zhichang was appointed as the poet laureate of Emperor Ho Kwei.
+During the Tang dynasty, Li Bai was appointed as the poet laureate to Emperor Xuanzong.
 Zhou Boqi was a court poet appointed during the Yuan Dynasty.